menu

 One downside of living in Stockport is that it can take a long time to commute to work.
 In Stockport, the average commute to work is 30.30 minutes, which is quite a bit higher than the national average.

-Being a small village, Stockport does not have a public transit system used by locals to get to and from work.
+Stockport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics